 March 22, 2012 | 1:24 pm

-Following the death of Frank Lautenberg and Carl Levin's retirement announcment, only one Jewish senator will be facing reelection in 2014, one senator whose seat is going to be highly contested.
-So minus 3 or 4 would be a reasonable projection (that is, unless a replacement for the retiring/losing/deceased candidates will also be Jewish, but that's an unlikely scenario).
+Following the death of Frank Lautenberg and Carl Levin's retirement announcment, only one Jewish senator will be facing reelection in 2014.
+Al Franken is leading his race, so minus 2-3 would be a reasonable projection (that is, unless a replacement for the retiring/losing/deceased candidates will also be Jewish, but that's an unlikely scenario).

 2012 was not a good year for new Jewish candidates.
 All three prospective candidates suffered narrow losses.
 2014 is expected (at this point) to be a Republican year – and these usually aren't good years for Jewish candidates.
 Moreover, most of the states in which a battle is likely to be waged are not Jewishly promising.
-Hence, at this very early stage we'll put our projection for the 2015 Senate at 10 Jewish senators – one short of the number of Jewish members in the 2013 Senate (this includes the late addition of Hawaii Senator Brian Schatz).
+Hence, at this very early stage we'll put our projection for the 2015 Senate at 8 Jewish senators.

 Facing reelection in 2014: